-- Using the libvirt GUI - Using the virsh command line.
+- Using the Virt-Manager - Using the virsh command line.

-Provisioning Veritas Volume Manager volumes as data disks for KVM virtual machine guests
+Provisioning Veritas Volume Manager volumes as data disks for VM guests

 The following procedure uses Veritas Volume Manager (VxVM) volumes as data disks (virtual disks) for VM guests.
 The example host is host1 and the VM guest is guest1.
 The prompts in each step show in which domain to run the command.